wikimedia/wikimedia-fundraising-dev/README.md

     docker-compose exec -u 0 {service} bash

+## Serving payments-wiki via a routable URL

+You may need a routable (non-localhost) URL to test payments-wiki for certain methods (e.g. Apple Pay) or just to test using different devices.
+Fundraising tech has a Wikimedia Cloud Services project (fr-tech-dev) set up to forward the URLs paymentstest1.wmcloud.org ... paymentstest6.wmcloud.org to different ports on our VPS.
+You can forward one of those to your local machine using the payments-proxy-forward.sh script.
+Note that it assumes you have a setting in your .ssh/config like the following:

+Host payments.fr-tech-dev
+    User <your shell name>
+    Hostname %h.eqiad1.wikimedia.cloud
+    ProxyJump bastion.wmcloud.org:22
+    IdentityFile ~/.ssh/id_rsa

+For more info, see [Help accessing Cloud VPS instances](https://wikitech.wikimedia.org/wiki/Help:Accessing_Cloud_VPS_instances).

 ## Docker troubleshooting

 Here are some commands for debugging problems with this Docker appliaction.